hubertkaszuba/STFacebookDisp/README.md

 ADC1 -> V0 (HD44780)

 ## How to compile
 <b>Facebook Displayer:</b> There is no need to change anything in source code.
+<b>STM32F407VG Project:</b>
+* Clone project from repository.
+* Launch CooCox Project file, or copy all libraries and files into existing project and link all this files in CooCox.
+* Build project and dowlnoad code to flash.

 ## Future improvements
 <b>Plans for future:</b>